sssoja/staycation/README.md

 Run the following in the MySQL CLI: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'YOUR_PASSWORD'`;

-Run `node model/database.js` in your TERMINAL, in the root folder of your project (not your MySQL CLI!
-Open a new terminal window for this).
+Run `node model/database.js` in your TERMINAL, in the root folder of your project.
 This will create 5 tables called 'listings', 'users', 'bookings', 'locations' and 'reviews' in your database.

 ### Run Your Development Servers